progressive-instruments/phrasa-docs/docs/getting_started.md

 ```
 We defined and played the most basic Phrasa structure - a single musical phrase containing a single event playing repeatedly.

-Now let's open up the text.

-The first expression is `tempo 102bpm` assigns the value `102bpm` to the subject `tempo`.
-The subject and the value are separated with space.
+The first expression `tempo 102bpm` sets `tempo` to `102bpm`.

-The second line is `beat` which I'll explain in the next section.
+The second line `beat` will make more sense in the next section.

-Next we have a 3 lines expression that assign a musical `event` to an instrument by the name of `lead` with the following properties:
+Then we have an expression that assign a musical `event` to the instrument by the name `lead` with the following properties:
 * Frequency of 440 hertz
 * End time of 50% the phrase length.

-In this case, the expression's subject is `lead.event` and the expression's input are 2 other expressions `frequency 440` and `end 50%`, separated from the subject by a new line and a higher indentation level.

 To short things up we can replace the expression subject `lead.event` with `lead~`